 Fairmont Press has published a number of publications dealing with energy and utilities.
-Software Applications and Directory for
+Software Applications and Directory for guide to analyti-

 Energy Analysis is a guide to analytical software programs for both endusers and utilities for assessing the efficiencies of DSM-related technologies and in strategic planning for customer load controls.
 This book is 285 pages and costs \$64.